psnider/obsolete-setup-mean-ts/README.md

 # Install GitHub App
 **Dependencies**:
 - You must have a GitHub account.
 - You should also have SSH keys.
+It appears that the GitHub app may setup your SSH keys for you.
-You can set them up by following this article: [https://help.github.com/articles/generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys)
+If it doesn't, then you can set them up by following this article: [https://help.github.com/articles/generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys)
 - There are no dependencies on any other tools.
 You may set up the GitHub app whenever you like.